JamieBort/CreateAUserdirectory/Progress.md

 See the assignment.md file for what the end product needs to look like.

 ## Status
-attempting to host this on netlify: https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Netlify

-Need to create a branch for the to-do items below.
+About to create a `refactor` branch to work on the first to-do item below.

 ## To-Do
+- [ ] Move files around such that
+  * Move the `images/` directory and the `Assignment.md` file into the `SourceFiles` directory.
+  * add a `SourceFiles/README.md` file and add a `Directory and Files` section to it.
+- [ ] Host this project on Netlify.
+See: https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Netlify
 - [ ] 1.
 Add code so that the url is displayed on the page; either with innerHTML and/or using window.location.href.
 See the [Node JS Tutorial for Beginners #25 - Template Engines](https://www.youtube.com/watch?v=oZGmHNZv7Sc) YouTube video to accomplish that. **Use a unique branch for this.**
 - [ ] 2.
 Come back to identify what is the model, what is the view, and what is the controllor.
 - [ ] 3.
 Make the style look like the mockup. **Use a unique branch for this.**